 For better or worse, my dad has instilled a love for bugs in my kids.
 I watch them outside for hours finding critters in our backyard.
-So with him visiting I thought it was perfect timing to make these 3 habitats for bugs.
+So with him visiting I thought it was perfect timing to make these three easy bug habitats.

 - large clear container w/ ventilation